fathindifa26/IndonesianNewsSearchEngine/README.md

 - Kumparan
 - JawaPos

-Search engine ini dibangun dengan teknik **word2vec** menggunakan 100 dimensi embeddings untuk menghasilkan pencarian yang lebih relevan dan semantik.
-Dengan menggunakan teknik ini, sistem dapat memahami hubungan semantik antar kata, sehingga menghasilkan hasil pencarian yang lebih tepat berdasarkan konteks dan kesamaan makna, bukan hanya kecocokan kata kunci secara harfiah.
+The search engine is built using the **word2vec** technique with 100-dimensional embeddings to produce more relevant and semantic search results.
+By utilizing this technique, the system can understand semantic relationships between words, providing search results that are more contextually accurate based on meaning, rather than just exact keyword matches.

-## Fitur Utama
+## Key Features
-- **Dataset**: Menggunakan informasi terkini dari tujuh platform berita Indonesia.
+- **Dataset**: Uses up-to-date information from seven Indonesian news platforms.
-- **Word2Vec Embeddings**: Menerapkan model **word2vec** dengan dimensi 100 untuk menghasilkan representasi kata dalam bentuk vektor yang lebih semantik.
+- **Word2Vec Embeddings**: Implements the **word2vec** model with 100 dimensions to create word representations in vector form that capture semantic meaning.
-- **Pencarian Relevan**: Menyediakan hasil pencarian berdasarkan kedekatan semantik, bukan hanya kecocokan kata.
+- **Relevant Search**: Delivers search results based on semantic similarity, not just keyword matching.
-- **User-Friendly**: Antarmuka yang mudah digunakan untuk mencari berita berdasarkan kata kunci.
+- **User-Friendly**: Easy-to-use interface to search for news articles based on keywords.

-## Cara Menggunakan
+## How to Use
-1. Masukkan kata kunci pencarian pada kolom yang tersedia di halaman utama.
+1. Enter a search keyword in the available search box on the homepage.
-2. Klik tombol **Search** untuk mendapatkan hasil pencarian.
+2. Click the **Search** button to retrieve search results.
-3. Hasil pencarian akan menampilkan judul, URL, dan tingkat kemiripan setiap artikel dengan kata kunci yang dimasukkan.
+3. The search results will display the title, URL, and similarity score of each article to the input keyword.

-## Teknologi yang Digunakan
+## Technologies Used
-- **Python**: Bahasa pemrograman utama untuk backend.
+- **Python**: The primary programming language for the backend.
-- **Flask**: Framework untuk membuat aplikasi web.
+- **Flask**: Framework used to build the web application.
-- **Word2Vec**: Untuk menghasilkan embedding kata berbasis konteks.
+- **Word2Vec**: To generate word embeddings based on context.
-- **Pandas**: Untuk pengolahan data dan manipulasi dataset.
+- **Pandas**: For data processing and dataset manipulation.
-- **Sklearn**: Untuk mengukur kemiripan antara dokumen menggunakan cosine similarity.
+- **Sklearn**: For measuring document similarity using cosine similarity.

-## Instalasi dan Pengaturan
+## Installation and Setup
-1. **Clone repository**:
+1. **Clone the repository**:
     ```bash
     git clone https://github.com/username/repository-name.git
     cd repository-name
     ```

-2. **Install dependensi**:
+2. **Install dependencies**:
     ```bash
     pip install -r requirements.txt
     ```

-3. **Jalankan aplikasi**:
+3. **Run the application**:
     ```bash
     python main.py
     ```

-4. Buka aplikasi di browser Anda di `http://127.0.0.1:5000`.
+4. Open the application in your browser at `http://127.0.0.1:5000`.

-## Kontribusi
+## Contributing
-Jika Anda ingin berkontribusi pada proyek ini, Anda dapat melakukan **fork** repository ini, kemudian mengirimkan **pull request** dengan perubahan atau fitur baru yang ingin Anda tambahkan.
+If you want to contribute to this project, you can **fork** this repository and then submit a **pull request** with any changes or new features you would like to add.

-## Lisensi
+## License
-Proyek ini dilisensikan di bawah lisensi MIT.
-Lihat [LICENSE](LICENSE) untuk informasi lebih lanjut.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.